mrxliu/etcd-nginx-config/README.md

 ----------------
 How is it [done]?
 (Usage)
 ----------------
-1) Install NGiNX and configure it to load all `*.conf` files from a configuration directory (this is the default setup for most packages).
+1) Install nginx and configure it to load all `*.conf` files from a configuration directory (this is the default setup for most packages).
 The `etcd-nginx-config` binary will write config files to this location, which can be passed to `etcd-nginx-config` as `-nginx-dir`.
 It defaults to `/etc/nginx/conf.d`.

-2) Start NGiNX.
-It will create a PID file, which this software reads in order to signal NGiNX to reload its config.
+2) Start nginx.
+It will create a PID file, which this software reads in order to signal nginx to reload its config.
 The path to this PID file can be passed as `-nginx-pid`, but defaults to `/var/run/nginx.pid`.

 3) Seed etcd with info about your backend web apps.
 Each backend app is just a list of HTTP endpoints and a list of virtual hostname patterns, both assocated with an ID.
 All data about the web apps is stored beneath a top-level key, the `-etcd-prefix`, which defaults to `/apps`.
 So here's how you might route all requests for `myapp1.mydomain.com` to a single HTTP listener: